cbonoz/frame24/README.md

 ## Inspiration

-On many, social networks, people you should follow sections have been similar for almost 20 years.
+On many social networks, 'people you should follow' sections have been similar for over 10 years.
 You see a list of profiles you should follow and you're able to one-click follow them.
 FrameJam enhances this experience and embeds it using Farcaster frames.

 The inspiration behind FrameJam stems from the growing need for real-time collaboration and networking within Farcaster community.
 As users ourselves, we often want to discover individuals who align with our interests or could potentially contribute to collaborative projects.
 This inspired us to develop a platform that not only simplifies the process of discovering like-minded individuals but also facilitates seamless collaboration through live streaming capabilities.